violyOS/violy-store/CONTRIBUTING.md

 ## Runing and building the app
-You can run or build App Outlet by yourself.
+You can run or build violyOS Store by yourself.
 You can build in Linux, Windows or Mac OS but the software install features will work only in linux systems.

 ### Setting up the project
 #### Step 1: Installing dependencies